sally/store-spotter/README.md

 Burlington, NJ 08016-4175
 ```

 I immediately knew it was because I'd neglected to account for the fact that there are [many cities with the same name](https://en.wikipedia.org/wiki/List_of_the_most_common_U.S._place_names) in different states - as well as [counties](https://en.wikipedia.org/wiki/List_of_the_most_common_U.S._county_names).
+Basically, the database didn't contain any store with the zipcode `05405`, so it widened its search for stores in the city `Burlington`, but not Burlingtons in VT.

-To fix this, I found the query I was making to my database to narrow down stores by zip code, city, county, and state in that order:
+To try to fix this, I found the query I was making to my database to narrow down stores by zip code, city, county, and state in that order:

 ```ruby
 # using PostgreSQL case insensitive pattern matching to complete the filter